TJVB/laravel-mail-catchall/README.md

 Set the `MAILCATCHALL_ENABLED` env variable (most used version is to set it in the .env file) to true
 Set the `MAILCATCHALL_RECEIVER` env variable with the email address if the receiver.

+## Optional config
+You have more options to change in the mailcatchall.php config file.
+You can enable or disable the appending of the receivers to the html or text mails.
+The package blade views are published to your views directory (resources/views/vendor/mailcatchall) so that is the place to change the displaying.

 ## Changelog
 We (try to) document all the changes in [CHANGELOG](CHANGELOG.md) so read it for more information.